parker37/MobileDev-CSCI-402/README.md

 ## Notes

 While, creating this app, I struggled with figuring out how to toggle using the segmented tip control vs the text field tip input.
 After researching information on this, I was able to find a way to implement this.
+I, also, had to research float point precision to understand why sometimes rounded values weren't accurate.

 ## License